spalathingal/serif-health-takehome/README.md

 ## Expectations
 ### Time vs Quality
 We are a small engineering team with limited resources, and often have to make hard tradeoffs to meet deadlines and make rapid forward progress.
 We do not want this takehome to take more than a few hours out of your day.
 So, please timebox coding your solution to two hours max, and know that you have the opportunity to discuss the tradeoffs you made when submitting your solution.
-Experienced engineers should be able to complete the coding portion in about an hour.
+Experienced engineers should be able to complete the coding portion in about 90 minutes, perhaps less if you have prior healthcare experience.
 If you think this will take you dramatically more time than that, let us know before starting the takehome so we can discuss why.
-If you don't believe code produced in that timeframe can ever be considered production-worthy, an early-stage startup might not be the best environment for you.

 If you finish early, we'd recommend adding additional notes or commentary to the README (e.g. discussion of performance characteristics, how you would ideally test/deploy/run your code in a production environment, feature iterations that might come next, so on), but please don't exceed the timebox doing so.